 Family, Friends, and Life Outside of Work

-Following this process means spending a large amount of time focused on a single usually “work” related goal.
-That often means less time for your family, friends, and other priorities.
+Following this process means spending a large amount of time focused on a single often “work” related goal.
+That usually means less time for your family, friends, and other priorities.
 It is very important to ensure you are spending quality time with your family and friends during your evenings, weekends, and vacations.

 Following this process tends to cause some chaos.
 Since you have less time to do “maintenance” work, you will tend to experience a messy desk, a messy email inbox, etc… Either clean it up in the afternoon, or live with it.
 Those are the costs of narrow focus and great results.

 In your non-work life

 The “One Thing process” can also be used at a smaller scale in your non-work life: What is the ONE thing you can do for your family that will have the most positive effect?
 What is the ONE thing you could do for your spouse that would make your relationship better?
 What is the ONE thing you could do for your parents or friends?
 What is the ONE thing you could change to improve your health?
 What is the ONE thing from a personal standpoint that would bring you the most happiness?
 Etc…

 Your company should use this process to be laser focused on it’s most important, most impactful goal.
 And at a smaller scale, each department and each employee should have their long term goals with work backs to what their ONE THING for today is.
 If you have weekly status meetings, they should be used to help identify everyone’s ONE THING.
 Employee performance reviews should be about their ONE THING.
 Etc…